Click arrow to hear me reading the post.

 I stayed in a dating relationship for far too long in college.
 He was a nice guy and we had some things in common.
 He was an English major and we were both introverts.
 He and his friends would help me with writing my papers and I was able to crash at his place whenever I wanted to.
 It was an escape from a conflict I had with a roomate and a place I felt like I could be myself without being by myself.

 He didn’t love me, though, not in the way I loved him, and looking back I see he made that clear over and over again.
 Like when he wanted to date other people.
 Like when he looked at me blankly when I told him he was beautiful to me.
-Like when he didn’t seek me out at work or school.
-I went to his office, visited him at work, and when he finally did visit me and my parents, my mom noticed he didn’t seem to care about me the way a partner would.
+Like when he would rarely come over to my apartment.
+I went to his office, visited him at work, and included him in everything I did.

 I stuffed all that though.
 I chose to cut off my feelings.
 I chose not to be sensitve to the rejection and rather, let it roll off my back.
 That way I could stay in the relationship.
 That way I wouldn’t have to reach out to make more friends, and I wouldn’t be alone.

 When we broke up, I started getting help.
 I went to therapy and a 12-step program and ultimately started taking medication for my depression.
 Still it took me many years to break through that thick skin and realize the sensitivity is not the problem.
 Disregard for traits that are considered feminine is the problem.
-I rejected those traits to be what society seemed to want me to be, which you might guess was tough like my dad suggested, but I think it was to be silent?
-Content with what I received?
+I rejected those traits to be what society seemed to want me to be, which you might guess was tough like my dad suggested, but I think it was to be silent, subservient, unwanting.

-Therapy, 12-step programs and talking with people about my depression helped me become more open.
+Therapy, 12-step programs, and talking with friends about my depression helped me become more open.
 I knew I had to share my truth in order to get better, and I had to get better because of the pain I was in.

 Being kind and vulnerable and sensitive didn’t benefit me, though, until I started to appreciate them.
-I learned to appreciate them through reading and practice and friendships.
-I learned about nonviolent communication where expression of feelings is a necessary element in fulfilling needs.
+I learned to appreciate these qualities through reading and practice and friendships.
+I learned about nonviolent communication where expression of feelings is a necessary element to fulfilling needs.
 I learned about personality types, which called me “sensitive” and seemed to make it positive.
 I was drawn to healtier friends and I became healthier as a result.

 I still get hurt–quite a lot actually, but I can deal with it.
 I can express my emotions and consider them normal.